tylerfilla/minecraft-world-studio/README.md

 Minecraft World Studio
 ======================

-Minecraft World Studio is an evolving program designed to enhance the construction of Minecraft worlds through a three-dimensional studio interface.
-This is targeted towards the mapmaker and the general player.
+Minecraft World Studio is a work-in-progress program with hope to enhance the construction of Minecraft worlds through a three-dimensional studio interface.

-Minecraft World Studio is written in Java and is based on the [Lightweight Java Game Library](http://www.lwjgl.org/), the same software Minecraft itself is based on.
+Minecraft World Studio is written in Java and is based on the [Lightweight Java Game Library](http://www.lwjgl.org/), the same software configuration Minecraft itself is based on.

 This Readme
 -----------

-This readme will be expanded, if not rewritten, in the forseeable future.
+This readme will be expanded, if not rewritten, in the foreseeable future.
 It is here to display a few plans (in the following, appropriately named section, *A Few Plans*) for the program and to make GitHub stop complaining ;D.

 A Few Plans
 -----------